brennanmeadowcroft/recipe-book/README.md

 **Why "Recipe Book"?**

 Recipes provide instruction for how to prepare something.
-In that way, creating a mock is like making a recipe... you define the instructions and the service will replay them.
+In that way, creating a mock is like making a recipe... you define the ingredients and instructions and the service will replay them to produce an output you want... but with fewer calories.

+**Why not store mocks?**

+Caching mocks with something like Redis is on the TODO list which should make life easier when using Recipe Book for local development.

+As far as relying on a database, it is my belief that the value in Recipe Book is the flexibility provided by mocks that can be created on the fly, before tests or for specific development work.
+This way, we can adjust request/response cycles as needed for edge cases without worrying about the number of variations being stored or whether a scenario has already been created.

 <br>